Ranger cleared in shooting at Hickory Knob State Resort Park - South Carolina Radio Network

 State police have cleared a South Carolina park ranger of any wrongdoing after an investigation into the shooting of an unarmed man at a McCormick County resort park last year.

 The Attorney General’s Office confirmed Monday it found the ranger used “lawful and appropriate force” when faced with a Batesburg-Leesville man who had been acting erratically before the November 2017 incident at Hickory Knob State Resort Park.

 47-year-old Robert Stills was taken to a hospital after the shooting, but eventually recovered and was charged a month later with breaking into a motor vehicle, as well as second-degree assault and battery.

 The State Law Enforcement Division (SLED) turned the case over to the AG’s Office earlier this year.
 Those documents were released last week under the Freedom of Information Act (FOIA).
 SLED had already announced the charges against Stills.
-The assault charge was filed after a McCormick County said Stills punched him after the incident.
+The assault charge was filed because a McCormick County said Stills punched him after the incident.

 In their report, SLED agents said several witnesses reported seeing Stills get into a park employee’s car.
 One employee called the ranger, who confronted Stills and ordered him out of the vehicle.
 The ranger told investigators Stills was did not follow orders, but eventually got out with his hands behind his back.
 The ranger said Stills suddenly charged him and yelled “Shoot me!” repeatedly.